- Municipal Court

 The Chamblee Municipal Court is responsible for handling all misdemeanor traffic cases, city ordinance violations and certain state misdemeanor crimes in which prosecution is initiated by the Chamblee Police Department or other police agencies (such as MARTA or the Georgia State Patrol) for violations occurring within the City of Chamblee.

-The court is staffed with three part-time judges; two part-time solicitors; one part-time public defender; and one court supervisor and two court clerk assistants, who report to the city manager.
+Staff also includes two part-time solicitors; one part-time public defender; and one court supervisor and two court clerk assistants, who report to the city manager.
 Additional clerical assistance is provided by the police department.
 Probation services are contracted out to Professional Probation Services, Inc.

 If you are in need of a reset for your case, and this is the first request, it must be made made by noon on your scheduled court date.
 This is for both an attorney request as well as an individual request.
 If you miss your assigned court date, please contact the Court Clerk as soon as possible.